josephmontes/VAA/README.md

   - Luis Arraez, Steven Kwan, DJ LeMahieu, Jake Cronenworth, Andrew Benintendi, Gio Urshela, Isiah Kiner-Falefa, Jeff McNeil, Whit Merrifield, David Fletcher, Myles Straw, Josh Rojas, Elvis Andrus, Bryan Reynolds, Brandon Nimmo, Trea Turner, Brendan Donovan, Brett Gardner, Dansby Swanson, Jose Altuve, Ty France, and more
   - So I investigated their K% and found that the K% for this list of hitters is 19.6%!
     - League average K% is 22.1%
-    - To futher support this, I investigated their Whiff% and found that the Whiff% for this list of hitters is 21.4%
+    - To further support this, I investigated their Whiff% and found that the Whiff% for this list of hitters is 21.4%
       - League average Whiff% is 24.8%
-- Every hitter on this list has a positive outlook in regards to their production against 4-Seam Fastballs because of their displayed ability to hit this more difficult type of the 4-Seam Fastball that is trending
+- Every hitter on this list has a positive outlook in regards to their production against 4-Seam Fastballs because of their displayed ability to hit this more difficult type of 4-Seam Fastball that is trending
-  - Since it is statistically easier to hit the other type of 4-Seam Fastball that they are not hitting *as* well, it is a safer bet to make on these batters that they will be above average 4-Seam Fastball hitters going forward
+  - Since it is statistically easier to hit the other type of 4-Seam Fastball that these hitters are not hitting *as* well, it is a safer bet to make on these batters that they will be above average 4-Seam Fastball hitters going forward

 ## PLAYER SPOTLIGHT